remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+- Modifications I made from LeNet MNIST model to improve accuracy :
+  - I added regularization between Fully Connected layers, to prevent overfitting, and only activated during trainings, not for validation or testing phases.
+    - I tested starting from keep_drop = 0.5, first after Layer 5 Fully Connected, then also after Layer 4 and Layer 3 as I saw consistent improvements in accuracy validation results.
+    - I then increase the keep_drop rate from 0.5 to 0.75 as I also saw consistent improvements doing so on accuracy validation performance.
+    - Those steps were enough to go from an accuracy validaton of 0.87 to 0.94/0.95.
+    - I increased number of Epochs from 10 to 20 to keep accuracy validation around 0.94/0.95.

 ### Test a Model on New Images